CER-REC/conditions/app/components/SmallMultiplesLegend/LegendItem/README.md

-# SmallMultiplesLegendItem
+# LegendItem

-The SmallMultiplesLegendItem component is a component used to render items for the List component in the SmallMultiplesLegend component.
+The LegendItem component is a component used to render items for the List component in the SmallMultiplesLegend component.

 ## Requirements